 Without a standardized process for user access reviews, old privileges tend to fall through the cracks.
 Users often forget about them, or don’t feel like bothering IT over something that’s not causing any harm, right?
 Wrong!

 In reality, unnecessary permissions pose a significant security risk.
-They increase the chance and possible scope of data theft from within and can be exploited by hackers, malware or ransomware to access additional parts of your network.
+They increase the chance and possible scope of employee data theft and can be exploited by hackers, malware or ransomware to access additional parts of your network.
 This is also why most cybersecurity standards now require access rights to be assigned in accordance with the need-to-know or Least-Privilege-Principle.

 Shared Mailboxes & Nested Groups